TheJelmega/prog-lang/design/README.md

 A tuple index expressions is used to access fields within a tuple type (a tuple or tuple structure).

-A tuple is indexed using an unsigned decimal literal, wit h no leading zeros or underscores.
+A tuple is indexed using an unsigned decimal literal, with no leading zeros or underscores.

 Evaluation of a tuple has no side-effects, other than the evaluation of the tuple operand.
-This expressions is a place expression, so it evaluateds to the location of tuple field with the same name as the tuple index.
+This expressions is a place expression, so it evaluates to the location of tuple field with the same name as the tuple index.

 ## 9.14.
 Call expression [↵](#9-expressions-)